nraecobb/drmellman_copy/9) FAQs.md

 FAQ: 1

 Amazing Convenience *
 Concierge Nutritional Healthcare is who we are and all that’s needed for "Your Dietary Success" is a phone and email, no need to meet in person, You Can Remain on the Go!
 No waiting around for a doctor or an assistant.
-Stick your daily schedule; reservations are made at your optimal times for private counsel with Dr. Leon Mellman, whether it be for a format review (30 minute call) or an educational call (60-minutes).
+Stick to your daily schedule; reservations are made at your optimal times for private counsel with Dr. Leon Mellman, whether it be for a format review (30 minute call) or an educational call (60 minutes).
 Another strategy enjoyed by all is a voice-memo (sent by Dr. Leon), a savvy technology we use to communicate with clients, that's at your convenience to listen in on specific food strategies right from Dr. Leon's interpretation of your data, then report back via text or email.
 Constant contact through email, text, cloud communications, and voice - memo technology are all at our fingertips, regardless of time zone and global position.

 FAQ:

 For children, please request information and pricing.
 Medical history is necessary to determine this.
-After submission, you will be contacted to schedule the medical interview for the children of interest
+After submission, you will be contacted to schedule the medical interview for the children of interest.

 FAQ:
 Get global informative graphics similar to Zev's